 - Tap Done.

-Note that if you receive call, text, or calendar notifications from your phone on your Fitbit device, you must turn on certain settings on your phone.
+All notifications are encrypted on certain Fitbit devices.
 For more information, see How do I get notifications from my phone on my Fitbit device?

 Encryption protects data to keep it confidential.
 When data is encrypted, it's unreadable to any unauthorized persons who get access to it.
 If a notification is unencrypted, the text visible on your Fitbit device is potentially vulnerable to an eavesdropping device.
 A person who attempts to intercept Bluetooth transmissions might see the contents of the notification.
 Your personal information stored with Fitbit is always encrypted.